mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 #### Lead Product Manager

-Manages other product managers.
+Manages other Product Managers.
 Accountable for leading teams and defining responsibilities and deliverables of individual contributors and ensuring their success.
 Given ambiguous or high level direction, lays out vision and plan to deliver successful outcomes.

-Participates in team planning, recruiting, hiring and onboarding processes and effectively influences candidates to join the company.
+Participates in team planning, recruiting, hiring, and onboarding processes and effectively influences candidates to join the company.
 Develops a pipeline of recruiting candidates by building relationships with the community.

 Responsible for setting vision and direction for their area of ownership, and for acting as a spokesperson for product value and roadmap internally and externally.